-In connection with the issuance of the Term Note the Company issued MidCap (and the lenders) a warrant to purchase 650,442 shares of the Company's common stock for an exercise price of \$1.13.
-The warrant is exercisable at any time on or prior to the fifth anniversary of its issue date.
-The warrants are treated as a discount to the debt and are accreted under the effective interest method over the repayment term of 60 months.
+In connection with the issuance of the Term Note the Company issued MidCap (and the lenders), on December 30, 2015, a warrant to purchase 650,442 shares of the Company's common stock for an exercise price of \$1.13.
+Additionally, the Company issued MidCap (and the lenders), on January 29, 2016, a warrant to purchase 99,057 shares of the Company's common stock for an exercise price of \$1.06.
+The warrants are exercisable at any time on or prior to the fifth anniversary of its issue date.
+The warrants are treated as a discount to the debt and that discount is accreted under the effective interest method over the repayment term of 60 months.
 The Company has accounted for these warrants as equity instruments since there is no option for cash or net-cash settlement when the warrants are exercised and since they are indexed to the Company's common stock.
 The Company computed the value of the warrants using the Black-Scholes method.

 The key assumptions used to value the warrants are as follows:

-December 30, 2015
+January 29, 2016

-Number of shares underlying warrants 650,442
+Number of shares underlying warrants 650,442 99,057

-Exercise price \$1.13
+Exercise price \$ 1.13 \$ 1.06

-Stock price on date of issuance \$1.11
+Stock price on date of issuance \$ 1.11 \$ 1.05

-Fair value of warrants \$321,045
+Fair value of warrants \$ 321 \$ 47

-Volatility 50.0%
+Volatility 50.0% ) 50.0%

-Risk-free interest rate 1.8%
+Risk-free interest rate 1.8% 1.8%

-Expected dividend yield 0%
+Expected dividend yield 0% ) 0%

-Expected warrant life 5 years
+Expected warrant life 5 years 5 years